La Quinta del Buitre: Comparisons to Galácticos

 La Quinta del Buitre has been contrasted with the Galácticos era of the early-to-mid 2000s.
 This latter period saw Real Madrid adopt a fluid and attacking approach to its football under coach Vicente del Bosque.
 Unlike the Quinta del Buitre years, which favoured homegrown talent, Del Bosque's side was based mainly on expensive foreign imports such as Luís Figo, Zinedine Zidane and Ronaldo.
 In the meantime, the profile of the supporters attending games at the Santiago Bernabéu had also changed, an embourgeoisement process meant that the support was no longer as vocal and passionate as in the 1980s.
 A notorious banner deployed in the stands during that period read "Less dollars, more cojones", indicating some kind of nostalgia for the fighting spirit and aggressiveness displayed by the Quinta del Buitre.

 The Galácticos were less dominant domestically than their predecessors, winning only two Ligas titles, in 2000–01 and 2002–03.
-Nevertheless, unlike the Quinta del Buitre, they managed to extend their dominance to Europe, winning three Champions League trophies between 1997 and 2002.
-It is worth noting that two of these continental titles were won prior to the marquee arrival of Figo, and are therefore not a part of the per se Galácticos period.
+Nevertheless, unlike the Quinta del Buitre, Real Madrid won three Champions League trophies between 1997 and 2002.
+Two of these continental titles were won prior to the marquee arrival of Figo, and are therefore not a part of the per se Galácticos period, despite many global fans ignoring this fact.

 In a country where football has the dimension of a national passion, the Quinta del Buitre was the engine behind the transformation of Spanish football into a more technically developed attacking style of play and, along with Cruyff's Dream Team, the two dominated a decade of Spanish football.